learn-co-curriculum/ds-prework/README.md

 In the third module we will move into Machine Learning and cover linear algebra.
 We will spend class time on linear algebra.
 Here is a good resource to get started.

-* [Udacity's Linear Algebra Refresher Course](https://classroom.udacity.com/courses/ud953/) Introduction and Vectors lessons.
+* [Udacity's Linear Algebra Refresher Course](https://classroom.udacity.com/courses/ud953/) lessons labeled Introduction and Vectors.
 * [Essence of Linear Algebra Course](https://www.youtube.com/watch?v=kjBOesZCoqc&list=PLZHQObOWTQDPD3MizzM2xVFitgF8hE_ab)